FrancescPoli/infant_lookaway_JAGS/README.md

 # infant_lookaway_JAGS
-Bayesian hierarchical model for the detection of individual differences in infants' looking behavior
+Bayesian hierarchical model for the detection of individual differences in infants' looking behavior.

 The model works on the data that was collected in Poli et al. (2020): https://advances.sciencemag.org/content/6/39/eabb5053